 Betsy has over 30 years of experience creating visual communications for science researchers, educators, major biotech companies, and entrepreneurs.
 She is the founder and former president of a design firm that specialized in investor communications, assisting clients to raise over half a billion dollars in Initial Public Offerings (IPO’s).
 Betsy has an MS in medical and biological illustration from the University of Michigan, is a Board-Certified Medical Illustrator, and is a Fellow and a past president of the Association of Medical Illustrators.

 Tami has over 20 years of experience in scientific illustration and animation for clients including: Scientific American Magazine, The Scientist Magazine, Science News, MIT's Technology Review, Harvard University, and the University of Washington, as well as numerous physicians and biotechnology companies.
 Tami has an MFA in medical illustration from the Rochester Institute of Technology.
 She’s a past board member and current Fellow of the Association of Medical Illustrators.
 Tami has spoken about science communication using visuals on twitter, at the University of Washington, at Science Talk '18, at ComSciCon-PNW, and as part of the Biotweeps BTCon'18 twitter conference, and on the Mostly Science livecast following the conference.
-You can read a Q&A with Tami on the American Society of Biochemistry and Molecular Biology careers blog.
+You can read an interview with Tami on Debbie Irwin's website.
 Her professional website is www.tolpa.com, @tolpastudios.

 SPARK is the culmination of many years of collaboration between Betsy and Tami.
 It evolved from similar lectures, workshops, and courses taught in-person through Stanford Continuing Studies; the University of California, San Francisco; the Stanford SIMILE program; the Stanford Hume Center for Writing and Speaking; and the Anatomy Division and Lane Medical Library at the Stanford School of Medicine.